Who Will Win the $25,000 Discovery Ed. 3M YSC?

 Best of luck to all participants!
-Students entering the 2014 Competition by April 22, 2014 had a chance to win $25,000!
+Students entering the 2014 Competition by April 22, 2014 have a chance to win $25,000.
 Middle school students uploaded a short video for a chance to compete in a live, head-to-head final at 3M Corporate Headquarters on October 14, 2014.
 See the teacher letter and contest overview for more info.
 Teachers can encourage specific students and Science Olympiad team members to enter by presenting the Nomination Certificate below.

 Here you'll find what you need to enter the 2016 Competition: